 Having hosted biennales since the late 19th century, the Floating City of Venice is a prestigious venue for exhibiting the latest and most innovative concepts in visual and performing arts.
 One anticipated event of this nature is this year’s 16th annual Venice Architecture Biennale (VAB), running from 26 May to 25 November.

 The Indonesian Creative Economy Agency (Bekraf), together with the Indonesian Institute of Architects (IAI), will represent the nation to showcase vernacular Indonesian architecture to international spectators.

-“Sunyata: The Poetics of Emptiness”, a curatorial by Ary Indra, Ardy, David Hutama, Dimas Satria, Hartono, Johanes Andika and Jonathan Aditya will be the concept for this year’s Indonesian pavilion.
+“Sunyata: The Poetics of Emptiness”, a curatorial by Ary Indra, Ardy Hartono, David Hutama, Dimas Satria, Johanes Adika and Jonathan Aditya will be the concept for this year’s Indonesian pavilion.
 The construction—essentially an empty room—will highlight the importance of space in architecture.
 We talked to the minds behind the concept and preparation of this event.

 Ary Indra (Lead curator)